-Elizabeth Cady Stanton (1815–1902) Stanton is most famous for writing the “Declaration of Sentiments” that she presented at the first women’s rights conference in Seneca Falls, New York, in 1848.
+- Elizabeth Cady Stanton (1815–1902) Stanton is most famous for writing the “Declaration of Sentiments” that she presented at the first women’s rights conference in Seneca Falls, New York, in 1848.
 Stanton based the text of her declaration on the Declaration of Independence; it included the line, “We hold these truths to be self-evident: that all men and women are created equal.”
-Stanton was a close collaborator for many years with Susan B. Anthony; for more on the two women’s accomplishments, see Anthony’s biography below.
+Stanton was a close collaborator for many years with Susan B. Anthony.

-Margaret Sanger (1879–1966) Sanger was an early advocate of birth control and reproductive rights who founded the American Birth Control League, which later evolved into Planned Parenthood.
+- Margaret Sanger (1879–1966) Sanger was an early advocate of birth control and reproductive rights; she founded the American Birth Control League, which evolved into Planned Parenthood.
 As a young nurse living in New York City, Sanger wrote columns about sexual education for the New York Call titled “What Every Mother Should Know” and “What Every Girl Should Know.”
 Sanger gave up nursing after one of her patients died of a self–induced abortion, and instead dedicated herself to educating women about contraception.
-In 1914, she began writing a newsletter called The Woman Rebel, in part to challenge the Comstock law, which prohibited the sending of “obscene” texts by mail, since she considered education about contraception to be an issue of free speech.
+In 1914, she began writing a newsletter called The Woman Rebel, in part to challenge the Comstock Act, which prohibited the sending of “obscene” material by mail, since she considered education about contraception to be an issue of free speech.

 Some Additional Feminists You Don’t Gotta Know, But Might Enjoy Learning About Anyway

 - Amelia Bloomer advocated dress reform so that women could wear reasonable clothes; the pants known as “bloomers” were named after her.

 - Frederick Douglass is best known as an abolitionist, but he attended the Seneca Falls Convention and was (without his consent) nominated as Victoria Woodhull’s vice-presidential candidate.